nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 2: The food item specified will have its value(s) updated to the new value(s) in the food list.

-The following sequence diagram shows how the update operation works:

 ### List food item feature

 The following activity diagram summarizes what happens when a user executes a `food_list` command: